BurnOutTrader/fund-forge/README.md

 Brokerages utilize the `BrokerApiResponse` trait.

 On the client side the function calls are automatically forwarded to the correct api and so no changes to `ClientSideDataVendor` or `ClientSideBrokerage` need to be made

-**Note: In the future I may implement different trait 'levels' so we can implement `Level 1 broker` `Level 2 Broker` to allow diversity in broker api integrations which can vary vastly.
-Currently the market handler is very crude, backtesting results are innacurate, it is for development purposes only.

 All requests made by the engine will use the DataVendor or Brokerage variant in some way.
 We are simply: